cer/microservices-examples/README.md

 Start by [building the RESTful backend service](spring-boot-restful-service).
 Once you have build the services, you can launch them by running `docker-compose up -d`.

+The quick version
+==

+The script `build-and-test-all.sh` might work for you depending on your machine.